jacob9423/Plex-Renamer/README.md

 # Plex-Renamer WPF version
 Plex renamer is now on WPF insted of winforms.
-If you needed the winform version for something it is now  in a brance of this project.
+If you needed the winform version for something it is now  in a branch of this project.
 Called WinForm-Ver.
 I'm very excited to finally move this off of Winforms because some of my friends have been bugging me about it.

 A program that will take a directory of video files and then name them in Plex format